 Multiple patient surveys show labiaplasty surgery has a satisfaction rate of at least 90%.
 One study found that 91% of patients who had the procedure were ‘more satisfied’ with the appearance of their vaginas afterward.

 Surgeons say you can ensure the best recovery by getting a lot of rest, elevating the pelvis, and using pain relievers and anti-inflammatories.
 However, they also note that women should take five or 10 minutes walks starting the day after surgery.
+You can prepare for labiaplasty recovery week by week with our guide on post-operative care for labiaplasty.

 Who Is A Good Candidate?

-Women over 18 who are self-conscious or uncomfortable due to the size or appearance of their labia are ideal candidates.
+The ideal candidate for labiaplasty are women over 18 who are self-conscious or uncomfortable due to the size or appearance of their labia are ideal candidates.

 If you want to reduce the size of your labia, eliminate discolored skin or address asymmetry, this procedure could be a good fit.
 You also should be in good overall health and